Do you have a plan for going back to the office? In this article, we will give you everything you need to make your return to the office a success.

-Some employees will continue working remote full-time, although Google expects that most employees will be coming into the office about three days each week.
+Some employees will continue working remotely full-time, although Google expects that most employees will be coming into the office about three days each week.

 Having both fully remote and hybrid employees will pose some challenges, especially when it comes to opportunity isolation which the company will need to address.

-Apple is another big company that has publicly announced their intention to have employees go back to the office, along with a roll out plan for making it happen, and that plan starts on April 11.
+Apple is another big company that has publicly announced its intention to have employees go back to the office, along with a rollout plan for making it happen, and that plan starts on April 11.

 According to an article by Bloomberg, Apple’s plan is to gradually increase the number of days employees spend in the office.
 From the 11th and three weeks after employees will be going to the office once a week. *